cyberbits-dev/cyberbits-dev.github.io/index.markdown

           <h1>About us</h1>

           <p>
-            Cyberbits.dev is an established IT consulting firm with a remote team of highly skilled professionals.
+            We are an established IT consulting firm with a remote team of highly skilled professionals.
             We provide comprehensive IT solutions to individuals and small businesses.
             We love to help open-source software and privacy-respecting projects.
           </p>